rodrigoarias12/next-auth-example-vercel-heroku-auth0-prisma/README.md

 #### Database

-A database is needed to persist user accounts and set role for autorization users.
+A database is needed to persist user accounts and set roles for authorization users.

 1-Create Account in Heroku and copy DATABASE_URL

-2-Add details for Data Base in .env file
+2-Add details for Database in .env file
 ```
 #DATABASE HEROKU
 DATABASE_URL=